pyrustic/shared/docs/modules/content/shared/content/classes/Database.md

 ## query
 Use this method to query your database.
 Formally: Data Query Language (DQL)
-It returns a tuple: (data, description).
+It returns a namedtuple: (columns, data).
+Columns is a list of strings, columns names.
 Data is a list with data from ur query.
-        Description is a list with the name of columns related to data
+    Example:
+        namedtuple(columns=["id", "name", "age"],
-    Example: ( [1, "Jack", 50], ["id", "name", "age"] )
+                data= ( [1, "Jack", 50], ...) )
 This method can raise sqlite.Error, sqlite.Warning